 What we have here is a great deal more FX & Gold paper amounts trading versus the global GDP.
 In 2013, the FX & Gold notional amount by the U.S. banks accounted for only 28% of global GDP.
 However, it jumped to 41% in 2016.
 I would imagine in 2017, it will be even higher.

 While the notional amount of FX & Gold contracts has hit a record high, take a look at the next chart:

-For example, in 2014, the U.S. banks held $431 billion in commodity contracts and $745 billion in equity contracts.
-In just three years, the U.S. banks exposure to commodity contracts has more than doubled to $1 trillion, and their notional amount of equity derivatives has quadrupled to over $3 trillion.
+For example, in 2014, U.S. banks held $431 billion in commodity contracts and $745 billion in equity contracts.
+In just three years, U.S. banks' exposure to commodity contracts has more than doubled to $1 trillion, and their notional amount of equity derivatives has quadrupled to over $3 trillion.

 Again…. the U.S. banks are holding onto a record amount of paper derivative contracts in these different asset classes.
 Yes, it makes some sense that the U.S. banks’ total notional equity value is increasing right along with the rising highly-inflated stock market, but seeing the commodity exposure double when the prices of most commodities are much lower than what they were before 2014, is intriguing.

 As the commodity index above fell from over 300 in 2014 to 176 currently, the amount of U.S. banks, exposure to the commodity market has more than doubled to $1 trillion.
 Unfortunately, I don’t know all the particulars as to why U.S. banks have increased their exposure to such a great extent in these different asset classes.
 However, to see a record amount of paper trading in a market that is already highly leveraged points to big trouble ahead.